Open Call Project

 To promote understanding of the environmental culture and uniqueness of the natural environment of Amami Oshima, we believe it is effective to have artists from around the world directly experience the environmental culture of Amami Oshima and create and present art works that express and visualize these experiences.

-Real estate developers plan developments under the radar, without the knowledge of residents, and attempt to start construction before issues are raised.
+Real estate developers often plan developments without the knowledge of residents, attempting to start construction before issues are raised.
 While there are methods such as enacting regulations to prevent such movements, we believe that regulation by law alone will not lead to fundamental solutions.

-If people in the world and those who build buildings understand Amami Oshima's "environmental culture" and "uniqueness of the natural environment," the idea of wanting to build high-rise hotels will naturally disappear.
-We hope that the nature and culture of Amami Oshima will be protected through such autonomy.
+If people in society and those who build structures understand the "environmental culture" and "uniqueness of the natural environment" of Amami Oshima, the idea of wanting to build high-rise hotels will naturally disappear.
+We hope that this autonomy will protect the nature and culture of Amami Oshima.

 Visual arts